2010 UK Independence Party leadership election

 The UK Independence Party (UKIP) leadership election of 2010 was triggered on 17 August 2010 with the resignation of the incumbent leader, Lord Pearson of Rannoch, following difficulties during the 2010 general election campaign, with the result announced on 5 November 2010.
 Lord Pearson of Rannoch had been leader of the party since the previous leadership election, less than a year earlier.
 Jeffrey Titford was appointed interim leader during the summer by the UKIP National Executive Committee.
 Nigel Farage won the election with over 60% of the vote.

+Background

+Pearson, formerly a Conservative peer, joined UKIP in 2007.
+He defeated four candidates to become the leader of the party in 2009.

+UKIP failed to win any seats at the 2010 election and fell short of its target of 1 million votes.
+Farage, the former leader, was the party's best performing candidate by vote share.
+Pearson announced he would be standing down in 2010, stating he was "not much good" at party politics.

 Candidates

 All candidates required support from 51 members of UKIP in order to appear on the ballot.
 The following candidates were confirmed as standing in the election: